Big Sandy Creek (Niobrara River tributary)

 Big Sandy Creek is a 27.55 mi long third-order tributary to the Niobrara River in Holt County, Nebraska.

+Course

 Big Sandy Creek rises on the Elkhorn River divide about 3 mile southeast of School No. 188 in Holt County and then flows north and northeast to join the Niobrara River about 0.5 mile northwest of Badger School.

 Watershed

 Big Sandy Creek drains 113.65 sqmi of area, receives about 24.6 in/year of precipitation, and is about 1.29% forested.